The Truth About Food Allergies

 What's A Food Allergy?

-Many people believe they have food allergies, because they react to certain foods, but the fact is that true allergies create antigens in the blood, but food intolerances do not.
-Over 90% of those who think they have a food allergy actually have a food intolerance.
+Many people believe they have food allergies, because they react to certain foods.
+But is it really an allergy that triggers their symptoms?
+We kknow that true allergies create antigens in the blood.
+But is that taste of bread or milk really filling your bloodstream with antigens?
+Probably not.
+Because most of those who believe they have a food allergy don't actually have one.
+What they do have is a food intolerance.

 The Truth About Celiac Disease

 Celiac Sprue is a disease of the small intestine marked by a flattening if the intestinal villi.
-It is thought to be caused by ingestion of gluten and other wheat products.
+It is triggered by ingestion of gluten and other wheat products.
 Celiac disease is considered an autoimmune disease.
 The cause of Celiac disease is unknown, and there is no treatment for Celiac disease other than avoiding gluten and other wheat products.
-There are many symptoms of Celiac disease.
-The digestive symptoms of Celiac disease include:
+The symptoms of Celiac disease include:

 - Abdominal pain